SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 # Exercise 06 - Create the database schema for the CAP application

 The repository you have cloned provides a skeleton project in the project folder.
-The skeleton project contains an already set up CAP application with the fully configured package.json and supporting files for the following exercices.
+The skeleton project contains an already-set-up CAP application with the fully configured package.json and supporting files for the following exercises.

 In this exercise you will learn: